Invasive Species

 10KYI_Hoh_CanyonCreek_SpottedJewelweed_10.8.19++%282%29.jpg

 A rising tide of Eurasian species are invading riparian, wetland, and aquatic habitats on the Olympic Peninsula of Washington state.
-With aggressive reproduction strategies, no natural enemies, these species are generalists able to thrive in a variety of different habitats.
+With aggressive reproduction strategies and no natural enemies, these foreign species are outcompeting native ones and altering the composition of our ecosystems.
 In the dynamic migrating and flood-prone rivers of the Olympic Peninsula’s temperate forested watersheds, these species replace entire native plant communities, causing the loss of important physical habitat components and chemical and biological functions.

-Introduced accidentally or intentionally, many species are introduced by forestry, agriculture, residential development and landscaping, recreation, transportation, and even well-intentioned restoration projects.
+Whether intentional or accidental, many species are introduced by forestry, agriculture, residential development and landscaping, recreation, transportation, and even well-intentioned restoration projects.
 Seeds and root or stem fragments are floated in water, carried on the wind, deposited by birds and animals, and moved in gravel, soil, on equipment, vehicles and by feet across watershed boundaries along roads and trails, and down rivers and streams.
 The largely undeveloped watersheds on the outer coast of the Olympic Peninsula are especially vulnerable in the face of a changing climate – where constant channel migration, scour and deposition of sediments and fluctuating flows expose bare sediments that provide ideal conditions for invasion by non-native plants.
-If not prevented from establishing, these invasive species will survive and thrive while native species are increasingly stressed.
+If not prevented from establishing, these invasive species will survive and thrive while native species are increasingly displaced.

 The Institute is adapting the Hoh River project methodologies to model Early Detection/Rapid Response (ED/RR) practices for preventing and managing other invasive species that will fundamentally alter native ecosystems.
 Protocols appropriate to different sites and watershed-scale are being developed for a range of species, with specific guidance for forestry, gravel and rock mines, transportation corridors, recreation access points, and restoration project design and implementation.